doctrine/orm/docs/en/cookbook/dql-user-defined-functions.rst

-Now that you all know how you can implement vendor specific SQL functionalities in DQL, we would be excited to see user extensions that add vendor specific function packages, for example more math functions, XML + GIS Support, Hashing functions and so on.
+Now that you all know how you can implement vendor specific SQL functionalities in DQL, we would be excited to see user extensions that add vendor specific function packages, for example more math functions, XML + GIS support, hashing functions and so on.

-For ORM we will come with the current set of functions, however for a future version we will re-evaluate if we can abstract even more vendor sql functions and extend the DQL languages scope.
+For ORM we will come with the current set of functions, however for a future version we will re-evaluate if we can abstract even more vendor SQL functions and extend the DQL language's scope.

-Code for this Extension to DQL and other Doctrine Extensions can be found
+Code for this extension to DQL and other Doctrine extensions can be found
 `in the GitHub DoctrineExtensions repository <https://github.com/beberlei/DoctrineExtensions>`_.